RayBB/openlibrary-docs/Endpoints.md

     PUT https://openlibrary.org/works/(OL...W).json

-Body:
+**Body:**

     {
       "type": { "key": "/type/delete" },
       "_comment": "<Reason for deletion>"
     }

-Permissions:
+**Permissions:**

 User must be Administrator

-Notes:
+**Notes:**

-Attempting to delete a Work that still has editions should fail.
-(Needs verification!)
+Deleting a Work that still has editions will succeed, leaving orphaned Editions, potentially without Authors if the Author was only present on the Work.
+Care must be taken when deleting Works that this does not occur.
 Deleting the last Work of an Author will not remove the Author record.

 ## Editions